 No — you should never backdate a prenup.
 The agreement must show the true date it was actually signed.
-Backdating is dishonest, and far from helping, it can destroy the agreement’s credibility.
+Backdating is a form of dishonesty, and far from helping, it can destroy the very credibility a prenup depends on.
+A document built to bring honesty and certainty to your finances is the last place to start with a false statement.

 Why backdating is a serious mistake